bitrise-io/devcenter/_articles/reviews/expose.md

                 #!/bin/bash
                 echo "ENV_TYPE: $ENV_TYPE"

-If you run the `deploy-alpha` workflow, that will set the `ENV_TYPE` env var to `alpha`, then it will run the `_deploy` workflow, which can use that environment variable - in this example it will simply print its value (the printed text will be: `ENV_TYPE: alpha`).
+If you run the `deploy-alpha` workflow, that will set the `ENV_TYPE` env var to `alpha`, then it will run the `deploy` workflow, which can use that environment variable.
+In this example, it will simply print its value (the printed text will be: `ENV_TYPE: alpha`).